Migaalee/Migaalee/README.md

 Biomedical Data Scientist
 -------------------------

-I am communicative inter-disciplinary senior scientist with a strong educational foundation, including a BSc in Bioengineering, a PhD in Life Sciences and MSc degree in Big Data Engineering (Data Science).
-I specialize in complex data analysis in multi-omics (bioinformatics), machine learning, and drug discovery, demonstrating excellent analytical and interpersonal skills.
+I am inter-disciplinary scientist with a strong educational foundation, including a BSc in Bioengineering, a PhD in Life Sciences and MSc degree in Big Data Engineering (Data Science).
+I specialize in complex data analysis in multi-omics (bioinformatics), machine learning, and drug discovery.
 I enjoy keeping a fast pace with evolving requirements of the data science and healthcare sectors.

 * 🌍  I'm based in Lisbon
 * 🖥️  See my portfolio at [https://www.linkedin.com/in/mmiskinyte/](http://https://www.linkedin.com/in/mmiskinyte/)